chaodewen/leetcode/README.md

 # leetcode

-Solutions of some LeetCode problems.
-Hope I can finish easy and medium ones.
+* Solutions of some LeetCode problems.

+* Hope I can finish easy and medium ones.

+* Thanks for viewing ~